The Complete Guide To Online Reputation Management For SaaS (2022)

 - By proactively securing your brand name and ensuring that positive content shows up in search and social media when users search for your brand or product.

-- By removing, countering, or pushing down negative content from Google’s first page and any other prominent niche-specific forums.
+- By pushing down, countering, or removing negative content from Google’s first page and any other prominent niche-specific forums.

 There’s a lot more detail to these two points that I’ll discuss later in the article.